re-ops/re-mote/README.md

 * Grafana for viewing metrics
 * Kibana for viewing results and failures

-Check [re-dock](https://github.com/re-ops/re-dock) for a quick docker setup
+Check [re-dock](https://github.com/re-ops/re-dock) for a quick docker setup of the above.

 # Copyright and license